darasus/ai-blog/content/the-imitation-game-is-a-fascinating-look-at-the-life-of-alan-turing.md

   oxygen in the brain.
 Turing's idea was a revolutionary idea that would later influence the creation of all modern computers.
 Two years later, he killed himself with cyanide."
+intro: >-
+  In 1937, Alan Turing was born in Northern England.
+He would go on to become a war hero, pioneer of computer science, and one of the greatest minds of the 20th century.
+In 1951, he was convicted of “gross indecency” and chemically castrated as punishment.
+Two years later, he killed himself with cyanide.
+This is his story.

+  Turing was a brilliant man with many interests that went beyond mathematics and computer science: chess, cryptography, music theory and programming computers to sing are just some examples.
+This diverse background helped him crack the Nazi Enigma code during World War II at Bletchley Park (which has been nicknamed "Codebreaking Castle").
+This saved countless lives and accelerated the end of the war by two years.
+After the war ended in 1945, Turing continued working as an cryptanalyst for a few more years before turning his attention to other interests –- and it is these interests that led to his arrest and untimely death at age 41.
 ---

 ## Deciphering the Enigma